 Turn on a lightbulb and place a bowl of water directly under it, with six to 10 inches of space in between.
 The water will reflect the light causing the gamu-gamo to fly to the bowl of water, trapping them.
 Stock up on LED lightbulbs on Lazada.

 3. Soak a piece of cardboard with water and pesticides

 Apart from light, gamu-gamo are attracted to cellulose and humidity.
-Cellulose is present in cardboard, that’s why adding water to it can lure them in.
+Cellulose is present in cardboard, so that's why adding water to it can lure them in.
 As gamu-gamo chew on cardboard, adding pesticide to it can help lessen their numbers.
 Just make sure to place it away from children and pets.
 Try an all-natural insecticide spray such as this one from Theodore's, available on Lazada.

 4. Use an electric insect killer

-A simple solution: buy an electric insect killer.
+A simple solution: Buy an electric insect killer.
 There are a lot of options online, such as this one from Lazada, depending on where you plan to put it.
 Strategically place them in areas of the rooms where they usually stay to have a higher chance of eliminating the insects.

 5. Get to the root of the problem